allbesmart/oaibox-flexric/README.md

 # FlexRIC

-This repository contains [O-RAN Alliance](https://www.o-ran.org/) compliant E2 node Agent emulators, a NearRT-RIC, xApps written in C/C++ and Python, as well as patches to 5G/4G OpenAirInterface and 4G srsRAN.
-It implements various service models (NG/GTP, PDCP, RLC, MAC, KPM v2, SC, TC) and a built-in emulation.
+This repository contains [O-RAN Alliance](https://www.o-ran.org/) compliant E2 Node Agent emulators, a nearRT-RIC, and xApps written in C/C++ and Python.
+It implements various service models (O-RAN standard KPM v2.01, KPM v2.03, KPM v3.01 and RC v1.03, as well as customized NG/GTP, PDCP, RLC, MAC, SC and TC).
 Depending on the service model, different encoding schemes have been developed (ASN.1, flatbuffer, plain).
-The indication data received in the xApp uses as persistence mechanism an sqlite3 database for enabling offline processing applications
+The indication data received in the xApp uses as persistence mechanism an sqlite3 database for enabling offline processing applications (e.g., ML/AI).
-(e.g., ML/AI).
+Moreover it supports E2AP v1/v2 and v3 for all the SMs.

 If you want to know more about FlexRIC and its original architecture, you can find more details at: Robert Schmidt, Mikel Irazabal, and Navid Nikaein.
 2021.
 FlexRIC: an SDK for next-generation SD-RANs.
 In Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT